 Delivering a baby can be a physically difficult and traumatic experience, both for mother and newborn.
 Most women choose to deliver their babies in hospitals, due to the availability of drugs, medical equipment, and emergency care should something go wrong.
 When a woman delivers in a hospital, she rightfully expects that the physicians and hospital staff assisting in the delivery do their jobs in a way as to not injure either the woman herself or her newborn.

 A common type of injury is when a newborn suffers a brachial plexus injury, which can result in serious complications.
 Under Indiana law, medical professionals owe their patients a duty of care to protect them from avoidable injury and to conduct themselves with the standards expected of the profession.
 If you or a loved one has been injured in a delivery accident, you may be able to bring an action under Indiana’s medical malpractice statute.
-In order to determine whether you have a claim, you should consult with an experienced Indiana birth injury attorney as soon as possible.
+In order to determine whether you have a claim, you should consult with an experienced Indiana personal injury attorney as soon as possible.

 There are many ways a newborn could be injured during delivery, ranging from natural complications such as a prolapsed umbilical cord to human error, such as the improper use of forceps.
 Of particular concern is when a newborn suffers a brachial plexus injury during the delivery process.
 The brachial plexus is a network of nerves that start near the neck and shoulder, and are responsible for the functioning of the upper limbs.
 When brachial plexus injuries occur during birth it can cause a number of complications, such as: